accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/procede-de-rafraichissement.md

 ---
-title: Refreshment process
+title: Refresh process
 ---

-Technique aimed at modifying the content of one or more elements of the web page.
-The refreshing process can be carried out by automatic reloading of the page or dynamically without reloading the page (via AJAX, for example).
-The user must be able to control each cooling process independently.
+A technique for modifying the content of one or more elements of a web page.
+The refresh process can be carried out by automatically reloading the page or dynamically without reloading the page (via AJAX, for example).
+The user must be able to control each refresh process independently.